Cross Layer Optimization and Distributed Reinforcement Learning for Wireless 360{\deg} Video Streaming: Introduction

 360 degree video streaming poses additional challenges to the streaming problem.
 For instance, the typical size of a 360 degree video chunk is significantly larger than the regular chunk size.
 Hence, streaming a 360 degree video requires massive amounts of data to be transmitted \cite{bastug2017interconnected}.
 Moreover, users typically watch 360 degree videos through virtual reality (VR) head-mounted displays (HMDs).
 However, the use of HMDs is very sensitive to motion-to-photon (MTP) latency, which needs to be kept below $20$ milliseconds~\cite{ElbambyVRMag18}.
-Otherwise, users experience a form of motion-sickness, or cyber-sickness, that is triggered when the vestibulo-ocular reflex (VOR) receives conflicting signals from the human eyes and fails to stabilize the gaze during head movement.
 Reducing the latency calls for video transmission schemes that cut down the amount of data transmitted to only what the user actually sees on her field of view (FoV)~\cite{PerfectoVR2018}.
-For that, the idea of splitting the 360 degree chunk into tiles and delivering only the tiles that intersect with a user's FoV has been proposed in the literature \cite{Qian2016tiling, ghosh2017rate, ghosh2018robust}.
+For that, the idea of splitting the 360 degree chunk into tiles and delivering only the tiles that intersect with a user's FoV has been proposed in the literature \cite{ghosh2018robust, Qian2016tiling, ghosh2017rate}.
 However, wirelessly delivering the FoV portion of the 360 degree chunk in high quality and with tight latency bounds is still very demanding in terms of bandwidth consumption.
-Therefore, currently existing HMDs resort to either transmitting a low resolution content, or tethering the HMDs with wires to provide the required high rate.
+Therefore, currently existing HMDs resort to either transmitting a low resolution content, or tethering using wires to provide the required high rate.
 Recently, the use of millimeter wave frequency communications (mmWave) has been proposed as a high data rate wireless medium.
 MmWave is anticipated to be a major enabler for the fifth-generation (5G) bandwidth hungry applications such as high quality 360 degree video streaming.
 It promises huge spectrum bandwidth, but comes with implementation predicaments such as sensitivity to signal blockage and beam alignment complexity.
 Due to the high path loss in such high frequency, beamforming is necessary to form narrow directional beams towards the receiver/transmitter.
 These narrow beams increase the desired power towards the destination while decreasing the interference levels, at the cost of increasing the mmWave sensitivity to blockage.

 In this work we leverage mmWave communications and machine learning (ML) tools that allow a reinforcement learning (RL) agent to be trained in an offline manner to observe a network state, and perform an action that maximizes the system's reward to obtain the playback rate of the next chunk while maximizing the user's QoE.